SUPER DARK TIMES

 Directed by Kevin Phillips

 The teenage years are usually when the personal monsters emerge.
 Juxtaposed with the wonder of childhood, they mark a stark jump in pace and understanding of the world.
-Our bodies changes, everything feels devastating and nobody gets us.
+Our bodies change, everything feels devastating and nobody gets us.
 Still, darn do they make for good horror fodder, with many genre classics focusing on growing pains: Carrie, The Lost Boys, The Craft, Bates Motel, Ginger Snaps, Raw etc. This feature length debut, from director Kevin Philips, comes frustratingly close to making the list, capturing the mumbling and fumbling of adolescence with a rare honesty that really resonates.
 However, whilst I wanted to love it I could only really like it.

 It’s the mid-nineties, in a sleepy New York suburb at one of the lesser known points on the Hudson.
 As the fall is soon to give way for Winter, uncool kids Zach (Campbell) and Josh (Tahan) are two boys on the cusp of becoming men.
 Idly, they spend their pre-internet days debating superheroes, fearing bullies, going on long bike rides round the woods and talking about girls – particularly their mutual crush Allison (Cappuccino).
 Ultimately they’re going nowhere fast, waiting for someone or something to shake things up.
 Zach originally seems an every-kid, and is the more content of the two.
 Josh has far more rancour, in the shadow of a marine older brother and wanting to be hero for the day.
 Hence why he shows off his on-duty sibling’s Samurai sword one fateful afternoon.
 Then, as they innocently slash milk cartons in the park it, something devastating happens.
 It’s a violent accident that will take the last of their innocence and send them on self-destructive paths towards a grueling finale.